rcobanov/Examination2/README.md

 ## How to generate the UML diagrams of the documentation:

-Open PowerShell as admin and write: *choco install graphviz*
+Open PowerShell as admin and write:
+*choco install graphviz*

-Open the pigs folder in git bash.
+Open Examination2/src/pigs in git bash.

-To generate UML diagram: *make pyreverse*
+To generate UML diagram:
+*make pyreverse*

-To generate documenation and UML diagram: *make pdoc pyreverse*
+To generate documenation and UML diagram:
+*make pdoc pyreverse*

 html files and uml diagrams is created in src/pigs/doc/*.
 You can open all files generated in doc with your web browser.